Kakogawa, Hyōgo: Education

-Kakogawa has 28 public elementary schools and 12 public middle schools operated by the city government and six public high schools operated by the Hyōgo Prefectural Department of Education.
+Kakogawa has 26 public elementary schools and 11 public middle schools and one public compulsory education middle school operated by the city government and six public high schools operated by the Hyōgo Prefectural Department of Education.
 Hyogo University is located in Kakogawa.
 The city also operates one special education school for the handicapped.
 The nursing school of University of Hyogo is located in Akashi.